neyaarajan/HCICookingWebsite/README.md

 # HCICookingWebsite

-Design A is found in branch DesignA.
+Design A is found in branch DesignA.\n
 Design B is found in branch DesignB.

 To run the website, ensure npm is installed.
 After cloning or downloading repo, checkout to desired branch